luluzhou1/alinush.github.io/_posts/2023-06-02-Science-process-not-truth.md

 ### Digression on non-falsifiable (and thus non-scientific) theories

-The most widely-accepted philosophy of science comes from Karl Popper, who argued that a theory or statement is scientific only if it can, in principle, be empirically **falsified** (a.k.a., disproven).
+The most widely-accepted philosophy of science comes from Karl Popper, who argued that a theory or statement is scientific only if it can, in principle, be empirically **disproven**, a.k.a. **falsified.**

+{: .success}
-In other words, if a theory does not admit any tests that could potentially show it to be false, then the theory is not scientific.
+In simpler words words, if a theory **does not admit any tests that could prove it false**, then that theory is **not scientific**.

 But not all philosophers of science agree with Popper.
-Some argue that scientific theories must not only be _falsifiable_ but also **empirically-confirmed** to some degree.
+Some argue that scientific theories must be both _falsifiable_ **and empirically-confirmed** (to some degree).

-Others argue that scientific theories can be **unfalsifiable in practice** as long as they are part of broader theoretical frameworks that are testable as a whole.
+Others argue that scientific theories can be **unfalsifiable "in practice"** as long as they either:
+1. Are part of broader theoretical frameworks that are testable as a whole.
-Or, as long as these theories could become falsifiable with future, better technology (e.g., string theory).
+2. Could become falsifiable with future, better technology (e.g., string theory).
 In this last case, indirect evidence, logical coherence, and the theory's ability to explain and predict phenomena is what gets the theory to be viewed as scientific.

-{: .info}
-In general, celebrating the scientific method does **not** mean we should dispense with all unfalsifiable theories.
+Nonetheless, the power of scientific (unfalsifiable) theories and of the scientific method does **not** mean we should dispense with all unfalsifiable theories!
+That would be anti-human, as I'll argue below.

 A **contrived-but-simple example**: your friend tells you _"There exist pink cars with yellow stripes!"_
-That is an unfalsifiable theory.
+That is an unfalsifiable theory; it would be impossible to disprove.
-Should you ignore everything coming out of their mouth next?

-Admittedly, it would be very difficult to convince your friend such cars don't exist: you'd have to show them that all cars in the universe don't match this description, which would (likely) take infinite time.
+You'd have to somehow show your friend that all cars in the universe don't match this description, which would take infinite time.
-Yet the theory can be shown to be true by a trivial observation of such a car.
+Yet, despite being unfalsifiable (and thus unscientific), the theory can be shown to be true by a trivial observation of such a car.
-And indeed, I know a person with such a car (so I know the theory is true)![^idonot]
+And indeed, I know a person with such a car (so I know the theory to be true)![^idonot]

+So, should you dismiss every unfalsifiable (non-scientific) theory coming out of people's mouths?
-The point is, we make unfalsifiable statements (theories) like this all the time and we get along just fine.
+No, because we all make such unfalsifiable statements **all the time** and we get along just fine: e.g., _"I had a delicious almond croissant this morning."_

-Interestingly, **religious theories** (e.g., "there is a God") fall into the same category of unfalsifiable but potentially-true theories.
+Another example: **religious theories** (e.g., _"there is a God"_) fall into the same category of unfalsifiable but potentially-true theories.
 In fact, people who claim to have had direct experiences of the divine are firmly-convinced of their veracity.
+Much like your friend above who saw a pink car with yellow stripes that you did not see.

-I no longer believe these theories should be thrown away (i.e., I recognize the limitations of my own form of consciousness).
+This is **not** to say that religious theories should be thrown away (i.e., I recognize the limitations of my own consciousness).
+But it is to say that one should be very careful how they act on such theories.
+After all, if the religious theory is false, there is no way to find out; it's unfalsifiable!

+{: .success}
-Instead, I think that the alleged consequences of such theories should be acted upon carefully since, if they are false, there is no way to find out due to their unfalsifiable nature.
-(In layman terms, don't burn or kill people because they don't believe in the same things you do.)
+**Pro tip:** In layman terms, don't burn or kill people because they don't hold the same unfalsifiable beliefs as you.

-Here's a more palatable unfalsifiable theory, though harder to formalize.
+I'll leave you with a last example.
-My wise mother once proposed this theory to me when I was being a smartass about how bad unfalsifiable theories can be.
+My wise mother once threw this at me when I was being a smartass about how bad unfalsifiable theories can be.
 She said _"Okay, how about the theory that **love exists in the world**.
 Are you gonna throw away that theory too because it's unfalsifiable?"_.
 (If you don't know this theory to be true, then you have other problems and I wish I could give you a warm hug.)